Mellonyt/MemLua/README.md

 It can be used for various applications that call for run-time debugging and analysis, making tedious and time-consuming tasks as easy as one line.

+I would also like to point out that it's far from done.
+I'll be pushing updates continually to expand its capabilities.

 Features include:
 - Fast and efficient x86 disassembly/translation
 - Fast memory scanning